-Open problem for a while; it turns out that that Schur form does not exist for all Hamiltonian matrices (there are counterexamples with eigenvalues on the unit circle). \implies algorithms must be unstable 'nearby'.
+Open problem for a while; it turns out that the Hamiltonian Schur form does not exist for all Hamiltonian matrices (there are counterexamples with eigenvalues on the unit circle). \implies algorithms must be unstable for nearby matrices.

 (This problem was known as Van Loan's curse.)